RaspberryPiFoundation/scratch-curriculum/en-GB/chatbot/index.md

 + Test out this new program.
 Does it work as you expected?
 Can you fix any problems that you can see?
 (Hint: you can try adding in a space somewhere!)

 + It may be that you want to store the user's name in a variable, so that you can use it again later.
 Create a new variable called `name` {.blockdata}.
-If you've forgotten how to do this, the 'Balloons' project will help you.
+If you've forgotten how to do this, the 'Ghostbusters' project will help you.

 + The information that you entered is already stored in a special variable called `answer` {.blocksensing}.
 Go to the Sensing group of blocks and click the answer block so that a tick appears.
 The current value in `answer` {.blocksensing} should then be shown on the top-left of the stage.